MoriyaShiine/enchancement/README.md

 * Warp: Teleports you to the location of the Trident if it didn't hit a mob.

 Mace Enchantments:
 * Meteor: Causes smash attacks to ignite attacked mobs and pull them down.
-Allows charging to launch you upwards, damaging and igniting nearby mobs.
+Allows charging to launch you upward, damaging and igniting nearby mobs.
 * Thunderstruck: Direct attacks chain to nearby mobs.
 Allows charging to launch you forward and briefly float.
 Punching while floating causes you to dash forward and smash into the ground.

 Pickaxe Enchantments:
 * Extracting: Extracts materials from connected ores while not sneaking, leaving the stone behind.

 Axe Enchantments:
 * Beheading: Increases damage dealt.
-Slain mobs and players have a chance to drop their head.
+Slain mobs have a chance to drop their head.
 * Lumberjack: Connected logs will also be destroyed while not sneaking.

 Shovel Enchantments:
 * Bury: Using on a mob will bury it if the ground below is soft enough.
-* Scooping: Increases mob loot drops and damage dealt.
+* Scooping: Increases mob drops and damage dealt.

 Hoe Enchantments:
 * Apex: Increases damage dealt.
 Attacking from a distance always results in a critical hit.

 Fishing Rod Enchantments:
-* Disarm: Steals or disables a latched entity's held item.
+* Disarm: Steals or disables a latched mob's held item.
 * Grapple: Allows the Fishing Bobber to latch onto blocks.
-Launches you towards that block upon release.
-Reels in entities with more strength.
+Launches you toward that block upon release.
+Reels in mobs with more strength.
 ```

 Everything Enchancement adds is configurable: